What is workers’ compensation?

 The Terrorism Risk Insurance Act (“TRIA”) of 2002 is a federal law passed in response to 9/11.
 It requires us to charge policyholders $.02 for each $100 of payroll.
 For workers’ compensation policies, this charge is mandatory; we cannot waive it.
 In other lines of insurance, policyholders may choose not to pay the TRIA premium, but there is no such flexibility in workers’ compensation.

-The TRIA premium will be “trued up” at audit – in other words, it goes up and down as the policyholder’s payroll goes up and down.
+The TRIA premium will be “trued up” at audit – in other words, it goes up or down as the policyholder’s payroll goes up or down.

 What is the 'Expense Constant' charge on my invoice?